Information for Triallers

 Exercising of Dogs

-Dogs must only be exercised on the polocrosse side of the grounds.
-Due to changes in the ACT dog regulations regarding off lead exercise, the curated oval adjacent the event ground is strictly not to be used for exercise or toileting of dogs.
+The oval adjacent the event ground is strictly not to be used for exercising or toileting of dogs.

 All handlers MUST clean up after their dogs within the Showgrounds.